strdavis/tetris-clone/README.md

 cmake -G "Unix Makefiles"
 make
 ```
-Find the .framework in. . .
+Find the .framework in the new directory. . .
 ```
 SDL_gpu/lib
 ```